How the Electricity Grid Works

 As technology changes and better options become available, significant improvements could be made to the electricity grid.

 For example, energy storage technologies could allow electricity to be stored for use when demand for electricity peaks or increases rapidly, increasing efficiency and reliability.
 Newer, more advanced meters such as self-programming thermostats will allow better data collection for more effective management and faster response times.
+Even vehicles could play a role, as smart charging can allow electric cars to interface with the electric grid.

 Distributed generation systems, such as solar panels on individual homes, reduce the distance that electricity has to travel, thereby increasing efficiency and saving money.
 Investments made by consumers – such as purchasing energy-efficient appliances, constructing more energy-efficient buildings, or installing solar panels – save customers money and utilize energy more efficiently at the same time.